A novel characterization of structures in smooth regression curves: from a viewpoint of persistent homology: Introduction

 Most of the techniques in the literature first obtain an estimator of the underlying function converging uniformly to its population counterpart and then use this estimator to estimate the persistent homology.
-As mentioned previously such procedures are supported by the stability results for persistent homology (see, Theorem \ref{stability theorem}).
+As mentioned previously, such procedures are supported by the stability results for persistent homology (see Theorem \ref{stability theorem}).

-There are various methods for estimating the derivative of the regression function but we are not aware of any result that establishes uniform consistency of the estimator.
+There are various methods for estimating the derivative of the regression function, but we are not aware of any result that establishes uniform consistency of the estimator.
 Therefore, most of the existing methods of estimating the persistent homology are ruled out in this case.
 To fix this, we use the procedure proposed by \cite{Tdaconsistency} to estimate the persistent homology of the derivative of the regression function.
+We restrict our analysis only to the first derivative of the regression function due to the complex form of the estimator, which makes calculation intractable.
+Even with the first derivative, due to the complex form of the estimator, it is not feasible to use Bernstein’s inequality while calculating the false positive and false negative error of the set $\{ X_{i}: \hat{f}_{n}(X_{i}) \geq t, i = 1, \ldots n \}$ with respect to $D_{t}$ (see, Equation \ref{Dt}), where $X_{i}$'s are observed data, and $\hat{f}_{n}$ is a kernel estimator of the underlying function $f$.
+Therefore, we use Hoeffding's inequality, which provides less sharp bounds than Bernstein’s inequality used in \cite{Tdaconsistency}.

-The main problem with extending these results to the derivative of the regression function is the lack of estimation procedures that estimate the derivative directly from the observed data and have strong consistency properties.
-Therefore, we first estimate the regression function by the Nadaraya-Watson estimator assuming the regularity conditions under which it is strongly consistent, then take the first derivative of this estimator as the estimate of the first derivative of the regression function.
-We restrict our analysis only up to the first derivative of the regression function due to the complex form of the estimator which makes calculation intractable.
-Even with the first derivative due to the complex form of the estimator, it is not feasible to use Bernstein’s inequality while calculating the false positive and false negative error of the set $\{ X_{i}: \hat{f}_{n}(X_{i}) \geq t, i = 1, \ldots n \}$ with respect to $D_{t}$ (see, Equation \ref{Dt}), where $X_{i}$'s are observed data, and $\hat{f}_{n}$ is a kernel estimator of the underlying function $f$.
-Therefore we use Hoeffding's inequality which provides less sharp bounds than Bernstein’s inequality which has been used in \cite{Tdaconsistency}.
+Moreover, in applying the proposed methodology in practice, a proper choice of kernel bandwidth is important.
+In particular, to assess the statistical significance of observed bars computed from the proposed methodology, the choice of kernel bandwidth depends on the unknown quantities, depending on the underlying true derivative.
+To address this issue, we propose an algorithm to estimate the true derivative values, which in turn allows estimation of the unknown quantities needed for an appropriate kernel bandwidth selection.